 Hi!
 I am a self-employed Software Engineer based in Denver, CO.
 I am a full-stack engineer with half a decade of experience leading teams that practice pair programming and test-driven development.

-Before this, I was a Senior Software Engineer at Code for America, where I helped build MNbenefits.mn.gov.
-I grew up in small-town Wisconsin so it was especially meaningful to give back to people in the Midwest.
+Before I started freelancing, I was a Senior Software Engineer at Code for America, where I helped build MNbenefits.mn.gov.
+I grew up in small-town Wisconsin, so it was especially meaningful to give back to people in the Midwest.

 I cut my teeth at Pivotal Cloud Foundry, where I was paid to spend 8 hours a day pair programming with senior engineers—slowing them down with my questions, stealing their keyboard shortcuts and life philosophies, and absorbing their powers.

 Through thousands of hours of practice, I seem to have become pretty good at pairing.
 I've had a surprising number of people tell me I am their favorite person to pair with!
 Some of my other skills include TDD, cloud stuff, and wrangling deeply cursed Java codebases.

 In my younger and more vulnerable years, I worked variously as a touring guitarist, copy editor, tech writer, barista, and assistant/ghostwriter for a self-help author.
 In college, I studied English and Classics before transitioning to Computer Science at the last possible minute.